 For other gratuitous uses of cows, see Everything's Better with Cows

 .
 Also, note that this trope is not Exactly What It Says on the Tin

-—that is to say, just because someone gets a cow dropped on them doesn't mean it's Drop The Cow.
-Also, you don't have to drop a female bovine for it to be Drop The Cow, either.
+— that is to say, just because someone gets a cow dropped on them doesn't mean it's Drop the Cow.
+Also, you don't have to drop a farm animal for it to be Drop the Cow, either.